 The Youth Criminal Justice Act requires police to keep records of any extrajudicial measures they use to deal with young persons.
 In addition to diversion programs, extrajudicial measures include warnings, cautions, and referrals to community agencies.
 The purpose of this requirement is to help police identify patterns of criminal activity.

-If you’re a young person charged with a federal offence, you have a right to legal representation.
-Contact Legal Services Society to see if you qualify for a free lawyer through legal aid.
+If you're a young person charged with a federal offence, you have a right to legal representation.
+Contact Legal Aid BC to see if you qualify for a free lawyer through legal aid.

 You can also find a lawyer through the Lawyer Referral Service.